Gebrüder Thonet

-Gebrüder Thonet, or the Thonet Brothers, was a European furniture manufacturer.
-Three firms descended from the original company remain active today: Thonet GmbH in Germany, Thonet Vienna in Austria, and TON in the Czech Republic.
+Gebrüder Thonet or the Thonet Brothers was a European furniture manufacturer.
+Three firms descended from the original company remain active today, in Germany (Thonet GmbH), Austria (Thonet Vienna) and the Czech Republic (TON).

 History

-Gebrüder Thonet became especially known for its manufacture of bentwood furniture, for which it developed the first industrial-scale production processes.
-Bentwood furniture is the process of bending wood into curves whilst it is wet and pliable.
-The new methods replaced traditional craft skills in favor of machinery which enabled workers to produce accurate and repeatable bent components.
-Although steam bending had long been used for furniture such as Windsor chairs, these earlier techniques involved bending raw billets of wood that were later shaped to size.
-Thonet’s process, by contrast, allowed timber to be machined to a finished surface as dowel stock, steam-bent into shape, and used almost immediately as a component, requiring only trimming at the ends.
+Gebrüder Thonet were particularly known for their manufacture of bentwood furniture, for which they had developed the first industrial-scale production processes.
+These replaced previous individual craft skills with an investment in machinery that allowed any worker to produce accurate and repeatable bent components.
+Although steam bending was long established for pieces such as the Windsor chair, these older pieces had used the bending of a raw billet that would then be shaped to size afterwards.
+Thonet's more precise process allowed timber to be machined with a surface finish as raw stock (usually as thick circular dowel), steam bent to shape, then used as a component almost immediately, without further machining other than to trim the ends.

-The company was founded by Michael Thonet in Vienna.
-In 1853, he transferred ownership of his firm to his sons under the new name Gebrüder Thonet.
-In 1856 the brothers expanded by opening a factory in Koryčany.
-Over the following decades, five further production sites were established in Central Europe: Bystřice pod Hostýnem in !861, Veľké Uherce in 1866, Vsetín in 1867, Halenkov in 1867, and Radomsko in 1880.
+The company was founded by Michael Thonet in Vienna by transferring the company Thonet to his sons under the new name Gebrüder Thonet in 1853.
+In 1856 the brothers expanded with a furniture factory in Koryčany and in the next years, five more Central European production sites were established in Bystřice pod Hostýnem (1861), Veľké Uherce (1866), Vsetín (1867), Halenkov (1867) and Radomsko (1880).

-The company’s best-known design is the No. 14 chair, the iconic café chair of Paris.
-Designer Jasper Morrison described it as “refined to the point where there is no way to improve it.”
+The company's best known design is the No. 14 chair, the iconic chair of Parisian cafes which the designer Japer Morrison described as "refined to the point where there is no way to improve it."

-In 1921, Gebrüder Thonet merged with Mundus AG, becoming the world’s largest furniture manufacturer.
-In 1938, the Thonet family bought back shares in the company.
+Gebrüder Thonet merged with Mundus AG in 1921 to become the world's largest furniture manufacturer.
+The buyback of the shares in the Thonet Mundus AG by the Thonet family followed in 1938.

-After World War II, Thonet lost all production facilities in Eastern Bloc states through expropriation.
-Additionally, its sales office at Vienna’s Stephansplatz was destroyed.
-From 1945 to 1953, Georg Thonet, great-grandson of the founder, rebuilt new facilities in Frankenberg, Hesse, where Thonet GmbH remains headquartered today.
-Economic recovery came quickly, and the firm collaborated with leading designers.
-Over the following decades, collaborators included Egon Eiermann, Verner Panton, Pierre Paulin, Norman Foster, James Irvine, Piero Lissoni, Stefan Diez, Hadi Teherani, among others.
-The company’s in-house design team continues to add new pieces to its portfolio.
+In the aftermath of World War II, Thonet lost all of its production facilities in the Eastern Bloc states through expropriation, and the sales office at Viennas Stephansplatz had been destroyed during the war.
+From 1945 to 1953, Georg Thonet, the great-grandson of company founder, Michael Thonet, rebuilt the completely destroyed facilities in Frankenberg, Hesse, in the north of Hesse, where Thonet GmbH's head office and production facilities remain until today.
+Economic success returned quickly and the company sought the cooperation of outstanding designers.
+The list of designers who have worked with Thonet over the past 60 years is long and filled with top caliber names: Egon Eiermann, Verner Panton, Eddie Harlis, Hanno von Gustedt, Rudolf Glatzel, Pierre Paulin, Gerd Lange, Hartmut Lohmeyer, Ulrich Böhme and Wulf Schneider, Alfredo Häberli, Christophe Marchand, Lord Norman Foster, Delphin Design, Glen Oliver Löw, James Irvine, Piero Lissoni, Stefan Diez, Lievore Altherr Molina, Lepper Schmidt Sommerlade, Hadi Teherani, Läufer + Keichel.
+Moreover, the company's own design team regularly adds new designs to Thonet's portfolio.

-In 1976, Gebrüder Thonet was divided into a German company (Gebrüder Thonet) and an Austrian company (Thonet Vienna).
-The two firms remain independent of each other.
+In 1976 Gebrüder Thonet was divided into a German (Gebrüder Thonet) and an Austrian company (Thonet Vienna).
+The two companies are independent of each other.